HansonSoftware/cs-neetcode/README.md

 # Test Driven C# Environment for Solving Leetcode Locally

+## How to use this repo:

+- Use branch [clean](https://github.com/HansonSoftware/cs-neetcode/tree/clean) for starting fresh and using the included script to create your own problems.

+- Use branch [base](https://github.com/HansonSoftware/cs-neetcode/tree/base) to start solving the problems provided

+  - Run `dotnet test` from the root directory to test the whole project
+  - Run `cd {PROBLEM_NAME} && dotnet test` to test a problem individually
+  - Write your solutions in `{PROBLEM_NAME}/{PROBLEM_NAME}.cs`
+  - Add more tests in `{PROBLEM_NAME}.Tests/{PROBLEM_NAME}Tests.cs`

+- The [main](https://github.com/HansonSoftware/cs-neetcode/tree/main) branch includes all of my solutions.

+_Note:_ I created a [blogpost](https://www.haydenhanson.dev/blog/test-driven-c-sharp) about how I made this repo and give instructions on how you can create one too.

 ## LC Problems with Tests in this repository:

 ### Arrays & Hashing: